Keynote sessions

 ERE5.6

 As climate change accelerates, the transition to renewable energy systems, such as geothermal energy, underground hydrogen storage, and carbon capture and storage (CCS), is essential.
-These technologies introduce new challenges in the subsurface, for example, limited data availability, highly heterogeneous reservoirs, and complex thermal and multiphase fluid flow behavior.
+These technologies introduce new challenges in the subsurface, including limited data availability, highly heterogeneous reservoirs, and complex thermal and multiphase fluid-flow behavior.

-• Reservoir modelling for the energy transition: modelling approaches applied to geothermal energy, CCS, and hydrogen storage.
+• Geo-modelling for geothermal energy, CCS, and hydrogen storage

 ERE5.7